Natural Whole Foods Cooking & Macrobiotic Kitchen

 Nutritional information about the macrobiotic diet

-The American Journal of Clinical Nutrition published a study by Dr. Specker that points out that some sea vegetables provide sufficient sources of Vitamin B-12 within a macrobiotic diet (Specker, 1988).
+The American Journal of Clinical Nutrition published a study by Dr. Specker that points out that some sea vegetables may provide sufficient sources of Vitamin B-12 within a very balanced macrobiotic diet (Specker, 1988).
 It is, however, important to eat balanced meals with all food groups in order to obtain the nutrients the body needs.
 If for some reason a person cannot always follow a balanced diet, vitamin and mineral supplementation is recommended.
 Since very few people can make a radical transition from a diet of primarily meat and sugar to a diet based on grains and vegetables, most people make the transition to macrobiotics step-by-healthy-step.

 Published - http://www.doitgreen.org/article/food/macroAuthor Gabriele F. Kushi